DamianReloaded/Snippets/README.md

 # Snippets

-Here I'll be throwing some snippets that may be useful for some.
+Here I'll be throwing some snippets.